petrushchako/HashiCorp/Terraform/README.md

 #### Summary

 Provisioners in Terraform allow executing custom scripts or commands during the resource lifecycle.
 While powerful, they should be used sparingly and only when necessary to maintain Terraform's declarative model.
 Use the `self` object to handle variables within provisioners to avoid cyclical dependencies.
-Thank you for going through this lesson.